ujlayanankit/survey_api/README.md

 # survey_api
-This project is highly dedicated Java spring-boot based restful API web service to conduct survey.
+This project is highly dedicated Java spring-boot based restful web service to conduct survey.
 There are serveral modules and part to conduct survey i.e collecting data, analyse data, view results and preduction etc.